 If you store cashews properly in an air-tight container, you can enjoy these tasty snacks throughout the year.
 Just remember that too much of everything is harmful.
 So, you should keep a watch on their consumption.
 Otherwise, these deliciously creamy nuts are the way to go!

 Q. Are roasted cashews better for one’s health than raw cashews?

 A. Raw cashews are better than roasted because roasting can destroy the good omega3 fatty acids, which help lower cholesterol.

 Q. Can vegans consume cashews in their diet?

 A. Cashews are a plant food source and can fit into a vegan diet.

 Q. How many cashews should one eat in a day?

 A. A safe serving of cashews per day should approximately be 30 grams.

 Q. Can cashews be bad for your health?

-A. Since cashews are high in calories and fat, portion control is important.
-Also, the anti nutrient compounds in cashews may not be suitable for kidney patients if eaten in large amounts.
-Cashews are also not suited for anyone with nut allergy.
+A. Since cashews are high in calories and fat, portion control is essential.
+Also, the anti-nutrient compounds in cashews may not be suitable for kidney patients and patients with nut allergies.